Keep track of daily bowel movements and notify your doctor right away if cramping, gas, loose stools, diarrhea or constipation occurs.

 Constipation.
 If you're usually prone to constipation, certain drugs may intensify this problem.
 Older people and those with low-fiber diets may be at higher risk of becoming constipated.
 Your doctor may recommend laxatives, intravenous fluids or changes in diet.
 Drinking warm or hot fluids, especially in the morning, may help.

 Nausea and Vomiting

 The frequency and severity of nausea and vomiting vary among patients.
-Sometimes, nausea and vomiting subside as you adjust to treatment.
-Your doctor can prescribe antinausea drugs (antiemetics) to prevent or minimize this nausea and vomiting.
+Sometimes, symptoms subside as you adjust to treatment.
+Your doctor can prescribe anti-nausea drugs (antiemetics) to prevent or minimize this nausea and vomiting.
 Some patients find that acupuncture and therapeutic massage can help manage or relieve nausea and vomiting, too.